 Grounding foods and drinks

-A hot cup of homemade masala chai, full of nourishing herbs and spices is my elixir.
+When I’m seeking to manage anxiety, a hot cup of homemade masala chai, full of nourishing herbs and spices is my elixir.
 Roasted root vegetables, nuts and seeds are also grounding… basically, anything that comes from the earth or a tree.

 Calming, grounding essential oils

 I practise abhyanga (self-massage) with a combination of ayurvedic oils, sweet almond oil and essential oils such as lavender, vetiver, cedarwood and frankincense to manage anxiety.

 This really should be #1 on everyone’s list of priorities.
 To thrive, I need 8-9 hours good quality sleep and I’m not embarrassed to admit that, 99% of the time, I’m in bed by 8/8.30pm and asleep by 9pm.
 I call it ‘sleeping in on the other side’.

 Stay close to home